-Best Apple iPad 10th gen cases for 2022
+Best iPad 10th gen cases for 2022: Protect your new Apple tablet

-(Pocket-lint) - Apple finally updated the design of the basic iPad in late 2022, updating its hugely popular tablet with the all-screen look that has graced the iPad Air and iPad Pro lineups for a little while.
+Apple finally updated the design of the basic iPad in late 2022, updating its hugely popular tablet with the all-screen look that has graced the iPad Air and iPad Pro lineups for a little while.

 It's a really welcome change that you can read all about in our full review of the tablet, albeit one that comes with a price hike, but with a new design comes renewed worrying about dents and nicks.

-If you want to keep your iPad pristine, you'll need a case - we've gathered a selection of the very best options for the new iPad right here.
+If you want to keep your iPad pristine, you'll need a case - we've gathered a selection of the very best options for the new iPad, below.

 Apple Smart Folio